 • Veiled threats

-Typically in New York City, supervisor harassment comes from a manager abusing his or her power.
+Typically, in New York City, supervisor harassment comes from a manager abusing his or her power.
 A manager may believe his or her high position in the workplace allows misconduct or harassment behaviors without consequences.
 The manager may threaten demotion or job termination if an employee doesn’t comply with sexual favors or promise a promotion or raise in exchange.
 Many employees don’t realize that harassment doesn’t have to be sexual to report it to the Equal Employment Opportunity Commission.
 You should report any conduct that makes your work environment hostile or threatening.
+If the behaviors are making you uncomfortable, likely, you are not the only one.
+By speaking up, you are not only protecting yourself, but anyone else who may be, have been, or will become a victim of the manager’s cruel or inappropriate actions.
+An experienced employment discrimination attorney can help you determine how to proceed.

 • Mental and emotional pain and suffering